 Intention and heart are what leads us into ceremony.
 Take time to relax, time for self care and self love.
 Do what you can so you don’t rush into ceremonial space.
 If you can, take time to meditate, to reflect and acknowledge your inner beauty.
 Practice the art of gratitude and even write down what are you grateful for and what are you wishing to take in with you to heal.

-The Art of Adoration – The Goddess Puja Ceremony
+The Goddess Puja Ceremony

 The ceremony we hold is an authentic Hindu ceremony.
 It does not however reflect anything about your religious beliefs or practices.
 It carries an invitation to drop into an age-old ceremony created with one intention and that is to help you drop into a place of receptivity.